erf-model/ERF/Docs/sphinx_doc/BestPractices.rst

 * Time Integration

-  - Split timestepping offers some computational cost savings but still does not allow you to run with an incompressible/anelastic time-step size.
+  - Split timestepping offers some computational cost savings but still does not allow you to run with an incompressible/anelastic time-step size in general.
-  - The acoustic CFL should be less than 0.5, with 4--6 fast timesteps (substeps) according to WRF best practices.
+  - The acoustic CFL should conservatively be less than or equal to 0.5, with 4--6 fast timesteps (substeps) according to WRF best practices.
+If not explicitly specified (through ``erf.fixed_mri_dt_ratio`` or ``erf.fixed_fast_dt``, the number of substeps in ERF is chosen based on the same algorithm as WRF.
+If the user follows the recommendation that dt [s] ~ 6 dx [km], then 4 substeps will be used, giving a CFL roximately 0.5.
+This meets the stability criteria from Wicker & Skamarock 2002 that, for a 5th-order scheme, the CFL be less than 1.42/sqrt(3) = 0.820.

     .. code-block:: python

        erf.fixed_dt           = 0.06  # slow timestep

        # These are equivalent and result in a fixed fast timestep size
-       #   if dx=10, speed of sound ~ 350 m/s
+       #   if dx=10, speed of sound ~ 300 m/s
+       erf.fixed_mri_dt_ratio = 4
+       #   or
-       erf.fixed_fast_dt      = 0.01  # ==> CFL~0.35
+       #erf.fixed_fast_dt      = 0.015  # ==> CFL~0.45
-       #erf.fixed_mri_dt_ratio = 6

-       # Alternatively, let ERF chose the fast timestep
+       #   or, let ERF chose the fast timestep
        #erf.cfl                = 0.5

   - We note that ERF LESs with up to 10 fast timesteps have successfully been